Matsunaga-D/optidice-pytorch/README.md

 # OptiDICE

+<b> IN PROGRESS</b>
-This repository is the official implementation of [OptiDICE: Offline Policy Optimization via Stationary Distribution Correction Estimation](https://arxiv.org/abs/2106.10783) (presented at ICML 2021).
+This repository is the PyTorch implementation of [OptiDICE: Offline Policy Optimization via Stationary Distribution Correction Estimation](https://arxiv.org/abs/2106.10783) (presented at ICML 2021).

 ## Installation Guide